 - Drizzle the fajita vegetables with neutral oil.
 Add ⅔ of the fajita seasoning onto the vegetables.
 Add salt.
 Toss the vegetables gently to make sure seasoning is evenly coated on all of the vegetables.

 - Place fajita vegetables into the oven for 10 minutes.

 - Once vegetables have roasted for 10 minutes, mix and move to one side of the baking sheet.

-- Add the halloumi, flat side down, onto the baking sheet.
+- Add the halloumi onto the baking sheet.
 Sprinkle with the remaining seasoning and rub into both sides of the halloumi.

-- Place back in the oven for 12-15-minutes, or until vegetables are tender and roasted, and the halloumi is crispy and lightly browned.
+- Place back in the oven for 12-15-minutes, or until vegetables are tender and roasted, and the halloumi is crispy and lightly golden brown.